-All insolvency, bankruptcy and restructuring processes involving companies or individuals who are Peruvian residents and perform business activities are governed by the General Bankruptcy Law and complementary regulation.
+All insolvency, bankruptcy and restructuring processes involving companies or individuals who are Peruvian residents and perform business activities are regulated by the General Bankruptcy Law and complementary regulation.
+Banks, insurance companies, private administrators of pension funds, autonomous estates and government bodies (ministries, tax authorities, local governments as municipalities and other similar) are not subject to this law.

-INDECOPI, through its Bankruptcy Procedures Commission, is the government administrative agency with exclusive and mandatory competence over bankruptcy matters.
-Banks, insurance companies, private pension fund administrators, autonomous equity, and governmental institutions such as ministries, tax authorities, local governments (municipalities), and similar are not subject to this law.
+INDECOPI, through its Bankruptcy Procedures Commission, is the government administrative agency with exclusive and mandatory competence over insolvency or bankruptcy matters.